ghi-electronics/TinyCLR-Samples/README.md

-# TinyCLR Demos
+# TinyCLR Samples

-This repository has various demos that show using various parts of TinyCLR, including various shields for the [FEZ](http://docs.ghielectronics.com/hardware/fez/shields/shields.html).
+This repository has various samples that show using various parts of TinyCLR, including various shields for the [FEZ](http://docs.ghielectronics.com/hardware/fez/shields/shields.html).